 - Equine therapy

 People who have benefited from MAT have reported many positive outcomes.
-It gave them hope again, reduced their cravings so that the vital work of therapy could occur, and restored their ability to feel emotion and connect to their loved ones.
+It gave them hope again, reduced their cravings so that the vital work of therapy could occur, and restored their ability to feel emotions and connect to their loved ones.
+Some people continue with their MAT protocol throughout life, while others can wean off the treatment after a few years.
+Any tapering of medication-assisted treatment should be done under the care of a physician.

 Mile High Recovery Center is here to help you with your recovery.
-With quality care and support, you can return to a life of meaning and wellness.
-Reach out today.
-Call 855.796.2102 or use our online form.
+You can return to a life of meaning and wellness with quality care and support.
+Contact Mile High Recovery Center today at 303-268-2144 or use our online form.